Skip to Content

 3. Vehicle size (warning!)

-Vehicles like campers, caravans trucks, tour buses and commercial coaches cannot drive Conor Pass, as it isn’t large enough.
+Vehicles like campers, caravans trucks, tour buses and commercial coaches should avoid drive Conor Pass.

 Things to do near Conor Pass